golaced/OmniBotSeries-Tinker/README.md

 In this project, we combined Pixar's lamp robot and Disney's BDX robot to build a 60cm high-performance Tinker bipedal robot.
 The entire robot uses a brushless motor, runs a reinforcement learning algorithm and comes with an open source tutorial.
 The cost of the whole machine is less than 15,000 RMB!
+This project will update the latest information in real time in the Feishu link below[https://hcn64ij2s2xr.feishu.cn/wiki/AZJxwlvEpiWnRrkeBbGc21U9n7f]

 # State of sim2real
 The gait of TinkerV2 version is highly consistent with the BDX effect !